jdannberg/WorldBuilder/doc/JOSS/1.0/paper.md

 4. Readable and extensible (modular) codes
 5. Strict version numbering to ensure reproducible results

-Following these points will help to create a clean, portable, extendable code with reproducible results.
-This is of course not everything needed to reach such results.
-For example, having integration and unit tests with high code coverage and automatic code indentation are important to keep the GWB in a healthy state.
+Following these principles is the first step to create a clean, portable, extendable code with reproducible results.
+In addition, the GWB includes an automated test suite with integration and unit tests with high code coverage and automatic code indentation.

 ## GWB User Philosophy

-The user philosophy is build around the idea that users define tectonic features.
-These tectonic features can be parameterized by defining lines or areas where these features are in a map view.
-For example, a continental plate is an area on a map, so the user defines the area.
-A fault is a line on a map, so the user defines that line where the fault is.
-The user also provides information on the feature, such a thickness, which can be spatially variable, or dip angles.
-These parameters are then used to create the volume for the feature.
-Next users can attach one or many models to those volumes to define for example temperature or compositional variables.
-These can be very simple models, such as a uniform temperture distribution, or a more complex distrubution, such as a half space cooling model, or a McKenzie [@McKenzie_1970] or mass conserving [@billen_Fraters_AGU_2023] slab temperature model.
+The user philosophy is built around the idea that users define tectonic features.
+These tectonic features can be parameterized by defining their location and geometry in terms of points, lines or areas in a map view.
+For example, a continental plate can be represented as an area on a map, and the GWB user can define this area.
+A fault is a linear feature on a map, so the user can define the fault trace at the surface as a line.
+Users can also provide additional information, such a spatially variable thickness or dip angle.
+The GWB then uses these parameters to create the 3D geometry of the feature, defining its volume.
+Furthermore, users can attach one or many models to those volumes to define additional properties such as thermal or chemical structure.
+These can be very simple models, such as a uniform temperature distribution, or follow a more complex distribution, such as a half space cooling model, or a McKenzie [@McKenzie_1970] or mass conserving [@billen_Fraters_AGU_2023] slab temperature model.

-All these parameterizations are set through a single input file.
-This file a JSON styled input file, which human read, write and editable.
-The main idea behind this design of the GWB so that users can easily create and modify complex parameterized initial conditions for their geodynamic or tectonic setting.
+All these properties are set in a single JSON-styled input file, which is human readable, writeable and editable.
+The main idea behind this design of the GWB is that users can easily create, modify, and visualize complex parameterized initial conditions for their geodynamic or tectonic setting.

 ## Example
-Below we show an example input file for a cartesian model, which can be easily converted to a spherical model, such as shown in the figure below which also shows some extra capabilities.
+Below we show an example input file for a Cartesian model, which can easily be converted into a spherical model, such as shown in the figure below which also shows some extra capabilities.

 ```json
 {